Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Q: What is the surface quality of the SEA-VIS and SEA-NIR mirrors?

-A: The standard surface quality is 80-50 scratch & dig according to MIL-0-13830A (Cosmetic Surface Quality), and this is a minimum specification.
-Typically, it is much higher than that.
-If you have a particular or defined quality requirement, the mirrors must be individually manufactured according to your needs.
-This custom manufacturing is done through special handling procedures and polishing of the substrates to a defined surface quality.
-Subsequently, we coat the mirrors in a separate coating run.
+A: The standard surface quality corresponds to 80-50 scratch and dig according to MIL-0-13830A (cosmetic surface quality) and is our minimum specification.
+In practice, however, it is usually much better.
+If you have specific or defined quality requirements, the mirrors must be manufactured individually according to these specifications.
+This customized manufacturing is carried out using special processing methods and polishing the substrates to a defined surface quality.
+The mirrors are then coated in a separate coating run.
 If you require optics with a defined surface quality, please send us your inquiry with all the relevant details.

 Back to top